Donald Rumbelow: Career

-A recognised authority on the Whitechapel Murders, he currently acts as a London Tourist Board Blue Badged guide of the Jack the Ripper Walk, a walking tour in London visiting the locations associated with the crimes.
+Rumbelow currently acts as a London Tourist Board Blue Badged guide for the Jack the Ripper Walk, a walking tour in London that visits the locations associated with the crimes.
 He has appeared in several television documentaries examining the subject.
-In 2021, he contributed regularly to Railway Murders.
+In 2021, he was a regular contributor to Railway Murders.

-His literary and lecturing work ranges over several centuries of London's crime history.
+In addition to his work on Jack the Ripper, he has also produced books and lectures on other aspects of London's crime history.

 Personal life

 Rumbelow is married and has two children.